 Grace Stoll, Senior Customer Success Manager

 I started as an apprentice Office Administrator at a creative digital agency.
-My interest for tech grew very quickly and I progressed through the company into a project management role.
+My interest in tech grew very quickly, and I progressed through the company into a project management role.
 My passion grew and I knew that a customer-facing career in tech was what I wanted to pursue.
-Since then, I have worked for SaaS companies in varying sectors – across Account Management and Customer Success teams.
+Since then, I have worked for SaaS companies in various sectors – across Account Management and Customer Success teams.

 One of the challenges I faced early on in my career was feeling confident enough to contribute ideas and speak up.
 Having supportive managers who always encouraged me and listened really helped me to overcome this.
 I will always be very grateful to those people.

 For me, this starts with the companies in the industry.
-Companies that support diversity and inclusion help to create role models for others to learn from and be inspired by.
-Whether that’s within the company itself or on a wider scale.
+Companies that support diversity and inclusion help create role models for others to learn from and be inspired by, whether that’s within the company itself or on a wider scale.

 Holly Thompson, Sales Development Representative

 Leaving my adored career as a professional dancer was always a terrifying concept.
-But seeing the opportunity to utilise people skills, earn decent money, have stability and be consistently challenged in a brand-new way, were just some of the key drivers to explore the world of software sales.
+But seeing the opportunity to utilize people skills, earn decent money, have stability, and be consistently challenged in a brand-new way were just some of the key drivers to explore the world of software sales.

-The change from a female-dominated industry to a male-dominated industry is one that definitely takes getting used to, and can be incredibly frustrating at times.
-It’s common to feel as if your word doesn’t possess the same credibility as others in your organisation, particularly when your work experience isn’t traditional and you’re the ‘odd one out’ once gender is involved.
+The change from a female-dominated industry to a male-dominated industry is one that definitely takes getting used to and can be incredibly frustrating at times.
+It’s common to feel as if your word doesn’t possess the same credibility as others in your organization, particularly when your work experience isn’t traditional and you’re the ‘odd one out’ once gender is involved.

-We should be encouraging women into leadership positions in order to advocate that equal opportunity exists, and also learning how to leverage the benefits that female qualities can bring to a sales cycle.
-I would encourage all women, regardless of their background, to persevere with breaking into a career in tech and equally not to settle for less money just to ‘get your foot in the door’.
-Always remember your worth and use it as your super-power to achieve your true potential!
+We should be encouraging women into leadership positions to advocate that equal opportunity exists, and also learning how to leverage the benefits that female qualities can bring to a sales cycle.
+I would encourage all women, regardless of their background, to persevere with breaking into a career in tech and equally not to settle for less money just to ‘get your foot in the door.’
+Always remember your worth and use it as your superpower to achieve your true potential!

 Denika Campbell, Head of People & Talent